 Please refer to Walden’s catalog for more information about degree requirements.

 This sequence represents the minimum time to completion.
-For a personalized estimate of the number of your transfer credits that Walden would accept, call an enrollment advisor at 1-866-492-5336.
+For a personalized estimate of the number of your transfer credits that Walden would accept, call an enrollment specialist at 1-866-492-5336.

 |Course Code||DRWA 8880G||Course||Doctoral Writing Assessment||Credits||(0 cr.)|

 This course is part of Walden’s commitment to help prepare students to meet the university’s expectations for writing in courses at the doctoral level.
 In this course, students write a short academic essay that will be scored by a team of writing assessors.
 Based on the essay score, students will complete or be exempted from additional required writing support needed to meet writing proficiency standards.
 This required assessment course is free.
 Students will be enrolled automatically in it at the beginning of their doctoral program.

 The purpose of this course is to introduce students to Walden University and to the requirements for successful participation in an online curriculum.
 Through this course, students gain a foundation for academic and professional success as scholar-practitioners and social change agents.
 Course assignments focus on practical application of writing and critical- thinking skills and promote professional and academic excellence.
 Major assignments include the preparation of the Professional Development Plan and Program of Study.

 |Course Code||SOCW 8110||Course||Advanced Social Work Theory and Practice||Credits||(5 cr.)|

 |Course Code||SOCW 8116||Course||History and Development of Social Work||Credits||(5 cr.)|

 |Course Code||SOCW 8137||Course||Contemporary Issues, Social Change, and Social Policy||Credits||(5 cr.)|